kumahq/kuma-website/docs/docs/1.0.6/quickstart/kubernetes.md

 As usual, you can visualize the Mutual TLS configuration and the Traffic Permission policies we have just applied via the GUI, the HTTP API or `kumactl`.
 :::

-### 3. Visualize Traffic Metrics
+## Traffic metrics dashboards

 Among the [many policies](/policies) that Kuma provides out of the box, one of the most important ones is [Traffic Metrics](/docs/1.0.6/policies/traffic-metrics/).

-With Traffic Metrics we can leverage Prometheus and Grafana to visualize powerful dashboards that show the overall traffic activity of our application and the status of the Service Mesh.
+With Traffic Metrics we can leverage Prometheus and Grafana to provide powerful dashboards that show the overall traffic activity of our application and the status of the Service Mesh.

 To enable traffic metrics we need to first install Prometheus and Grafana: